CyberDefender369/Linux-Home-Lab/README.md

 ## Description

-This project leverages the Linux distribution Ubuntu and focuses on comprehensive exploration of operating system functionalities.
+This project utilizes the Linux distribution Ubuntu and centers around a thorough exploration of operating system functionalities.
+To achieve this, the command line interface is exclusively employed.
+It is common for beginners to shy away from becoming proficient with the terminal, but this project aims to demonstrate that mastering it is not a daunting task.

 Key tasks include:
 * Navigating the file system